juansegaliz/juansegaliz/README.md

 - Repositories: Data fetching and mapping
 - Components: Rendering and user interactions

+## Environment Variables

+No environment variables are required for basic operation.
+All configuration is managed through:
+- `src/assets/data/` - Content data (ES/EN)
+- `src/assets/i18n/` - UI translations

+## Contributing

+This is a personal portfolio project, but suggestions and feedback are welcome!

+## License

+© 2024-2025 Juan Sebastian Galindo Lizcano.
+All rights reserved.

 ---

 **Built with** ❤️ **using Angular, TypeScript, and Tailwind CSS**

-© 2024 Juan Sebastian Galindo Lizcano.
-All rights reserved.